 - Cycle the power to see if the router recovers. - Press and hold the Reset button to return the router to its factory settings.
-For more information, see Factory Settings on page 171.

 If the error persists, a hardware problem might be the cause.
 Contact technical support at netgear.com/support.